indexexchange/grapeshot-adapter/README.md

     * Partner-specific configuration validation is performed - checking that all the required fields are provided and that they are in the correct format.
 4. An external request for demand is made to the wrapper.
 This can be via a googletag display or refresh call, or by other methods depending on the wrapper product in use.
 The wrapper requests demand from the partner modules for the required slots (provided in the form of parcels).
-    * The wrapper calls `generateRequestObj(returnParcels)` for every partner module.
+    * The wrapper calls `__retriever(inParcels)` for every partner module.
-    * The adapter then crafts and returns a request object based on the parcels (containing slot information) specified.
+    * The adapter makes its network call(s) and parses the response(s)
-    * The wrapper then sends out a bid request using the request object.
-    * Depending on how the adapter is set up and whether jsonp is supported, a response callback (`adResponseCallback`) is called.
-    * The adapter parses the response (`parseResponse`) and attaches the demand to the same returnParcels.
-It also registers the ad creative with the wrapper's render service.
+    * The adapter creates an array retunParcels containing parcel objects with any targeting which should be set
     * The returnParcels are then sent back to the wrapper.
 5. The wrapper applies targeting using the demand from the returnParcels.
-6. If the partner wins the auction in the ad server, their creative code will be returned and executed.
-    * The creative code contains a call to the wrapper's render function.
-7. The partner ad is rendered.

 ## <a name='creatingPartnerModule'></a> Creating a Partner Module